Polyanyanwu/graces-buffet-pp4/docs/deployment.md

 ## Prerequisites

 1. You need to create an account in [GitHub](https://github.com). if you don’t have any yet.
-Log in to your GitHub account.
+Login to your GitHub account.

 After logging into Github, you could decide on any of the following options: